Department of Agriculture

 - Planting a Cover Crop Into an Insured Crop

-Producers must also be cognizant of crop insurance provisions concerning cover crops planted after an insured crop.
-A cover crop, planted after a first insured crop and planted for the purpose of haying, grazing or otherwise harvesting in any manner or that is hayed or grazed during the crop year, or that is otherwise harvested is considered to be a second crop.
-A cover crop that is covered by FSA’s noninsured crop disaster assistance program (NAP) or receives other USDA benefits associated with forage crops will also be considered as planted for the purpose of haying, grazing or otherwise harvesting.
+You must also be aware of crop insurance provisions concerning cover crops planted after an insured crop.
+A cover crop, planted after a first insured crop and planted for the purpose harvest for grain or seed is considered to be a second crop.
+A cover crop that is covered by FSA’s Noninsured Crop Disaster Assistance Program (NAP) or receives other USDA benefits associated with forage crops will also be considered as planted for the purpose of haying, grazing or otherwise harvesting.
 A cover crop meeting these conditions will be considered a second crop, and all first insured crop / second crop rules and procedures will apply.

 - Types of Cover Crops

-RMA does not have an "approved list" of cover crops.
-For crop insurance purposes, a cover crop is a crop generally recognized by agricultural experts as agronomically sound for the area for erosion control or other purposes related to conservation or soil improvement.
+RMA does not have an approved list of cover crops.
+You should consult agricultural experts for which cover crops are agronomically sound for the area for erosion control or other purposes related to conservation or soil improvement.
+The Guidelines to provide a link to NRCS State Field Office Technical Guide for list of approved cover crop species: efotg.sc.egov.usda.gov/#/details.

 - More Information

-Producers can find more information about cover crops and cash crop insurability in county special provisions at webapp.rma.usda.gov/apps/actuarialinformationbrowser/.
-All relevant information for cover crops and crop insurance, including answers to frequently asked questions, go to www.rma.usda.gov/Topics/Cover-Crops.
+You can find more information about cover crops and cash crop insurability in county special provisions on the Actuarial Information Browser.
+All relevant information for cover crops and crop insurance, including answers to frequently asked questions, go to the RMA Cover Crops page.

 - Where to Buy Crop Insurance

 All multi-peril crop insurance, including CAT policies, are available from private crop insurance agents.
-A list of crop insurance agents is available at all USDA service centers and on the RMA website at www.rma.usda.gov/Information-Tools/Agent-Locator-Page.
+A list of crop insurance agents is available at all USDA service centers and on the RMA website on the Agent Locator page .

 The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or a part of an individual’s income is derived from any public assistance program.
 (Not all prohibited bases apply to all programs.)
 Persons with disabilities who require alternative means for communication of program information (Braille, large print, audiotape, etc.) should contact USDA’s TARGET Center at 202-720-2600 (voice and TDD).
 To file a complaint of discrimination, complete, sign and mail a program discrimination complaint form, (available at any USDA office location or online at www.ascr.usda.gov), to: United States Department of Agriculture; Office of the Assistant Secretary for Civil Rights; 1400 Independence Ave., SW; Washington, DC 20250-9410.
 Or call toll free at (866) 632- 9992 (voice) to obtain additional information, the appropriate office or to request documents.
 Individuals who are deaf, hard of hearing, or have speech disabilities may contact USDA through the Federal Relay service at (800) 877-8339 or (800) 845-6136.